pete-a/server-setup/README.md

 server-setup
 ============

-This is a simple script to install ruby through Rbenv on Ubuntu 12.04.
-It has current only been testing on Amazon EC2 instances.
+This is a simple script to install ruby through Rbenv on Ubuntu 12.10.
+It has currently only been tested on Amazon EC2 instances.

 Usage
 -----